 The Music – The way you present the music, like the press kit, must be well thought out.
-Do not bother sending out copies of your CD via snail mail – instead send a link to Bandcamp or SoundCloud with professional artwork and proper tagging so the writer can access your tracks easily.
+Do not send out copies of your CD via snail mail – instead send a link to Bandcamp or SoundCloud with professional artwork and proper tagging so the writers can access your tracks easily.
 Alos, consider single artwork as well.

 6. Publicity is a Marathon, Not a Sprint.

 PR is very different in nature from a radio campaign that has a specific ad date and a chart that you are paying to try to get listed on.
 There is no top 40 publicity chart.
-With the number of albums coming out into the marketplace (approx. 1,000 per week), not to mention singles and videos it could take months longer than your publicity campaign runs to see results.
+With the number of albums and EPS coming out into the marketplace (approx. 2,000 per week), not to mention singles and videos it could take longer than your publicity campaign runs to feel papabile results.

 The evolution of devices, expanding social channels, the 24-hour news cycle, and instant access to every imaginable type of media for all who are connected constantly shifts the landscape.
 The opportunities for exposure online are far greater for an independent artist.
 We at Cyber PR exclusively offer digital PR.
 Since we serve independent artists we want to do what actually works.